Flooding strands Florida residents as Ian takes aim at Carolinas | Science-Environment

 - United States

-Emergency crews on helicopters and boats raced on Thursday to reach stranded residents of Florida's Gulf Coast after Hurricane Ian left behind deadly floodwaters, downed power lines and widespread damage.
-Ian, one of the strongest storms ever to hit the U.S. mainland, flooded Gulf Coast communities before plowing across the peninsula to the Atlantic Ocean, where it was expected to recoup some of its depleted power before making a second landfall in South Carolina on Friday.
+Emergency crews on helicopters and boats raced on Thursday to reach stranded Florida residents after Hurricane Ian cut a coast-to-coast path of destruction across the state, leaving behind deadly floodwaters, downed power lines and widespread damage.
+Ian, one of the strongest storms ever to hit the U.S. mainland, flooded Gulf Coast communities and knocked out power to millions before plowing across the peninsula to the Atlantic Ocean, where it was expected to recoup some of its depleted power ahead of making another landfall in South Carolina on Friday.

-The extent of deaths and injuries remained uncertain, as rescue workers were only starting to respond to calls after not being able to go out sooner during the treacherous conditions.
+The death toll remained uncertain amid scattered reports of casualties.
 President Joe Biden, speaking at Federal Emergency Management Agency (FEMA) headquarters in Washington, said Ian could prove to be the deadliest in Florida history.

+"The numbers are still unclear, but we're hearing early reports of what may be substantial loss of life," Biden said.
+In hard-hit Charlotte County, a spokesperson for the sheriff's department confirmed multiple deaths but did not have a firm figure.
+Authorities in Sarasota County were investigating two possible storm-related deaths, a sheriff's spokesperson said.

 Ian blasted ashore at the barrier island of Cayo Costa on Wednesday afternoon as a Category 4 hurricane with maximum sustained winds of 150 miles per hour (241 km per hour).
 The storm transformed Florida's southwestern shoreline, dotted with sandy beaches, coastal towns and mobile home parks, into a disaster zone as Ian swept seawater into waterfront homes.